10 Amazing Cherry Blossom Spots in Okayama: Famous Spots, Hidden Gems, and Best Time to See Them [2025 Edition]

 It is famous for the 2km long row of cherry blossom trees along the Odagawa embankment.
 In spring, it is a popular spot for cherry blossom viewing and a place of relaxation for citizens.
 Cherry blossom season: Late March to early April

-Ojigatake is known as a scenic spot overlooking the Seto Inland Sea.
-In spring, cherry blossoms bloom, creating a beautiful contrast between the blue sea and the pink flowers.
-Huge rocks are also scattered around, creating a unique topography.
-Hiking trails are also available, making it a place where you can enjoy nature walks and cherry blossom viewing at the same time.
+Mt.
+Ojigatake is known as a scenic spot offering a panoramic view of the Seto Naikai .
+In spring, the cherry blossoms bloom, creating a beautiful contrast between the blue sea and the pink flowers.
+Huge rocks are also scattered throughout the area, creating a unique landscape.
+Hiking trails are also available, allowing visitors to enjoy nature walks and cherry blossom viewing at the same time.

-• Restaurants: We recommend the permanent Marugo Deli Ojigatake Belk located in the Ojigatake Rest House in Kurashiki City .
+• Restaurants: We recommend the permanent Marugo Deli Ojigatake belk located inside the Mt.
+Ojigatake Rest House in Kurashiki City .

-• Address: Shibukawa 4-chome , Tamano City, Okayama Prefecture
+Address: 4 Shibukawa , Tamano City , Okayama Prefecture

-• Parking: Available (several spaces) *As congestion is expected, we recommend using public transport or carpooling.
+Parking: Available (several spaces) *As congestion is expected, we recommend using public transportation or carpooling.

-• Nearby tourist attractions: Shibukawa Beach, Shibukawa Zoo
+• Nearby tourist spots: Shibukawa Coast, Shibukawa Zoo

 Ojigatake